Activities, Meals and Accommodations Fee – U.S. $2,700 or $4,300

-The student activities, meals, and accommodations fee will be $2,600 for a double (shared) room and $3,600 for a single person accommodation.
-In addition to the hotel room, this fee will also cover the cost of breakfast each day, lunches on class days at the Law Faculty, seminar refreshments, the welcome and farewell dinners held at Geneva restaurants, and a special boat cruise on Lake Geneva.
+The student activities, meals, and accommodations fee will be $2,700 for a double (shared) room and $4,300 for a single person accommodation.
+In addition to the hotel room, this fee will also cover the cost of breakfast each day, lunches on class days at the Law Faculty, refreshments, the welcome dinner held at a Geneva restaurant, and a farewell boat cruise on Lake Geneva.
 The fee will also provide a public transportation "pass" to enable students freely to use trams and buses in Geneva.
 Participants who wish to bring along an accompanying person should make such reservations in consultation with Ms. Tonya Jacobs.
-No reduction in the student activities, meals, and accommodations fee can be made for participants who elect to leave before the end of the program.
 Students are expected to live at the hotel unless they meet one or more of the criteria for non-resident status (see below under "Non-Resident's Fee").
 Such students should consult Ms. Jacobs and submit their requests to live elsewhere in writing along with their applications.

-Non-residents will be required to make a payment of U.S. $225.
+Non-residents will be required to make a payment of U.S. $500.
 The fee will cover special events, including Institute dinners.
-The fee will not, however, cover daily breakfasts and class day lunches, nor will it cover the transportation pass.
+The fee will not, however, cover daily breakfasts and class day lunches.
 In order to achieve non-resident status, a student must meet at least one of the following criteria:

 - The student is a resident of Geneva;